maim-lain/renpy/dating-sim.md

 <br>

-Once you're done the Girl class should look like this.
+The completed Girl class should look like this:
 ```renpy
 init python:
     class Girl():